act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 Each test case contains a link to the second chapter of the book so that each `aside` element is a [block of repeated content][].
 Unless specified otherwise, the [main block of content][] of each document is defined by the `main` element.

+Due to the differences between the 3 techinques considered here, it is almost impossible to pass all of them at the same time.
+The first few Passed Examples illustrate these differences and passes different techniques.
+The rest of the Passed Examples illustrate variation inside the rule and are mostly based on cases that pass [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] given that it is simpler than the other two.

 ## Test Cases

 ### Passed